The best investment a leader can make is in relationships.

 Answer: It feels that way at first.
 But think of the time you waste dealing with misunderstandings, lack of buy-in, and conflict.
 A little time invested upfront saves a ton of time on damage control later.
 It’s an efficiency play.

-Question: How is this different from just being a “nice person”?
+Question: How is this different from just being a nice person?

 Question: What if I’m an introvert?
-This sounds exhausting.

 Answer: I get it.
 This isn’t about becoming a charismatic extrovert.
 It’s about finding your authentic style.
 For an introvert, the investment might be in deep, one-on-one conversations instead of large networking events.
 It’s about quality, not quantity, of interaction.